ShonHarsh/UiPath-GitAttributes/README.md

 ![](https://shonharsh.github.io/curriculum-vitae/images/banner-uipath.png)

-# UiPath-GitAttrributes
+# UiPath-GitAttributes

-This repository contains .gitattrributes files for UiPath development.
+This repository contains .gitattributes files for UiPath development.
 The .gitattributes file allows the GitHub linguist detect a file type.
 In this case it would be to set the .xaml file to C# or VB.Net.

 ### Getting Started